October 16, 2020: Postdoctoral position available on the topic of

-Within the Oskar Klein Centre for Cosmoparticle Physics a strong research environment has recently been established that focuses on the study of the electromagnetic signals from mergers of compact objects, G.R.E.A.T., see www.great.cosmoparticle.com.
+Cosmoparticle Physics a strong research environment has been established that focuses on the theoretical and observational study of multi-messenger signals from major gravitational wave sources.

 This research environment benefits from very close connections between Physics and Astronomy, between scientist working on theoretical, computational and observational aspects and from access to observational data (e.g. ZTF, ENGRAVE).

 Within the new project "Gravity meets Light", funded by the Knut and Alice Wallenberg Foundation

 (KAW), we are searching for a highly qualified postdoctoral researcher to work on theoretical/computational